ART HISTORY 1: part 1

 These classes are opportunities for open discussion and the sharing of ideas about art history.
 Students will gain a sweeping understanding from Michelangelo to Manet, and Caravaggio to [Bill] Culbert.
 Moreover, students will be empowered to engage with art that may be out of their personal comfort zones, to better understand the visual culture that we live within.

-This course is designed for anyone interested in art history and prior knowledge is necessary.
+This course is designed for anyone interested in art history and no prior knowledge is necessary.

 'Le Dejeuner sur l'herbe' - 1863